 Yes.
 The Stoney’s hood has enough space to fit a helmet inside comfortably.

 While the Stoney’s fit is quite nice, it tends to be a bit small for larger skiers.
 You should size up.

 Why Trust Me

 I’ve been hitting the slopes since I was a kid.
-I enjoy getting out in the snow and have hands-on experience with a wide range of different skiing items.
+I enjoy getting out in the snow and have hands-on experience wearing a wide range of different ski jackets.
 I spent ample time analyzing this jacket’s traits and breaking down how it held up in both light and tough conditions.

 The Stoney Jacket is a solid hardshell thanks to its excellent features, strong waterproofing, and flexible material.
 The item has a great feel and comes with top tier weather resistance, even if that does come at the cost of a heavy shell.
 It provides skiers with a lot of mobility and has the versatility to be used both on and off-piste.
 That makes it a good choice for skiers at all different ability levels.